laminlabs/lamindb/README.md

 Training models across thousands of datasets — from LIMS and ELNs to orthogonal assays and cross-team silos — is now a learning opportunity, but was typically impossible.
 Ensuring data quality & queryability has both become more complex and important than ever, but unlike code (git) or tables (data warehouses), biological data have lacked a dedicated, API-first data management framework.

-LaminDB provides a lineage-native data lakehouse that understands bio-registries and formats (`AnnData`, `.zarr`, …) to enable scaled learning operations.
+LaminDB provides one with a lineage-native data lakehouse that understands bio-registries and formats (`AnnData`, `.zarr`, …) to enable scaled learning operations.
 It provides queries across many datasets with enough freedom to maintain high-paced R&D while automating rich context on top of versioning, change management, and other industry standards.

 </details>